Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 📍 What is the best area in Istanbul to stay in?

-The neighborhood for a stay in Istanbul is Sultanahmet, or the Old City, due to its many historic buildings and the proximity to the Grand Bazaar.
-The top hotel choices here are the White House Hotel and Henna Hotel Istanbul.
+The neighborhood to stay in Istanbul is Sultanahmet, or the Old City, for its many historic buildings and proximity to the Grand Bazaar.
+The top hotel choices here are the White House Hotel and Henna Hotel Istanbul

 The most luxurious part of Istanbul is the area around Taksim Square.
-There are many luxury hotels like the Pera Palace Hotel and Grand Hyatt Istanbul, and high-end restaurants you can choose from.
+There are many luxury hotels, such as the Pera Palace Hotel and the Grand Hyatt Istanbul, and high-end restaurants to choose from.

 🚌 What is the best way to explore Istanbul?

-Istanbul is ideal for walking, but many areas can also be reached by public transport like trams or buses.
+Istanbul is ideal for walking, but many areas are also accessible by public transport, such as trams and buses.

 🐈 Why does Istanbul have so many cats?

-Since the Ottomans worshiped cats for their cleanliness and ability to hunt, felines have become an essential part of Turkish culture.
+Since the Ottomans revered cats for their cleanliness and hunting prowess, felines have become an essential part of Turkish culture.

 👪 What is the best region to stay in Istanbul with kids?